dirigible-io/dirigible-io.github.io/help/ide.md

 ### Editors

-The editors that have been integrated into the Dirigible IDE are
+The editors that have been integrated into the Dirigible IDE are:

 * [Orion](http://orionhub.org),
 * [Ace](http://ace.c9.io) and